Batman (1966 film): Plot

 After Wayne fights his way out of captivity, he again disguises himself as Batman, and the Dynamic Duo returns to the United Underworld's HQ, only to find a smoking bomb.
-Batman is met with frustration rushing all over the docks unable to locate a safe place to dispose of the bomb but finally does so in the nick of time.
+Batman is met with frustration, rushing all over the docks, unable to locate a safe place to dispose of the bomb, but finally does so in the nick of time.
 The Penguin disguises himself as the Commodore and schemes his way into the Batcave along with five dehydrated henchmen.
-This plan fails when the henchmen unexpectedly disappear into antimatter once struck: the Penguin mistakenly rehydrated them with toxic heavy water used to recharge the Batcave's atomic pile, leaving them highly unstable.
+This plan fails when the henchmen unexpectedly disappear into antimatter once struck: the Penguin mistakenly rehydrates them with toxic heavy water used to recharge the Batcave's atomic pile, leaving them highly unstable.
 Ultimately, Batman and Robin are unable to prevent the kidnapping of the dehydrated United World Organization's Security Council, consisting of ambassadors from Japan, the U.S, the U.S.S.R., Israel, France, Spain, West Germany, the United Kingdom, and Nigeria.
 Giving chase in the Batboat to retrieve them (and Miss Kitka, presumed by the duo as still captive), Robin uses a sonic charge weapon to disable The Penguin's submarine and force it to surface, where a fist fight ensues.

-Although Batman and Robin come out on top, Batman is heartbroken to discover that his "true love" Miss Kitka is actually Catwoman when she loses her mask.
+Although Batman and Robin come out on top, Batman is heartbroken to discover that his "true love," Miss Kitka, is actually Catwoman when she loses her mask.
 Commodore Schmidlapp accidentally breaks the powdered Council members' vials and sneezes on them, scattering the dust.
 Batman sets to work, constructing an elaborate Super Molecular Dust Separator to filter the mingled dust.
 Robin asks him whether it might be in the world's best interests for them to alter the dust samples so that humans can no longer harm one another.
 In response, Batman says that they cannot do so, reminding Robin of the fate of the Penguin's henchmen and their tainted rehydration, and can only hope for people, in general, to learn to live together peacefully on their own.